Popa Chubby: Life and career

 Two albums previously available only in France – Live at FIP and Wild – were compiled by the Blind Pig label and released as Big Man, Big Guitar in 2005, followed by Stealing the Devil's Guitar a year later.
 The Fight Is On, was Horowitz's first studio album after a two-year hiatus.
 It was released in February 2010 on the Provogue label in Europe, and Blind Pig in North America.
 A world tour followed.

 In 2008, Horowitz and his ex-wife Galea, recorded Vicious Country, which was released on the Dixiefrog label.
 Vicious Country was chosen as 'Record of the Week' by the French Canal+ television station in March 2009.

-In 2014, Horowitz dedicated a three hour solo set to his muse and best friend, Tony "T-Bone" Robinson.
-The performance has been regarded as the moment Chubby got his first Popa, solidifying himself as a music icon and beloved friend.

 In 2015, he released Big Bad and Beautiful, a two disc live CD recorded in France with Dave Keyes on keyboards and Francesco and Andrea Beccaro playing bass and drums respectively.
-In 2016, he released The Catfish on French Verychords Label and on PCP Productions in North America.
-This record yielded both the 3D animated video of the title track by Laurent Mercier of Callicore, and the tribute "Blues For Charlie".
-In 2017, he released Two Dogs, again on Verychords for Europe and PCP North America.
-In 2018, Eagletone Custom released the Popa Chubby Tribute Stratocaster a replica of his ‘66.
+In 2016, he released The Catfish on the French Verycords label and on PCP Productions in North America.
+This record yielded both the 3D animated video of the title track by Laurent Mercier of Callicore, and the tribute Blues For Charlie.
+In 2017, he released Two Dogs, again on Verycords for Europe and PCP Productions in North America.
+In 2018, Eagletone Custom released the Popa Chubby Tribute Stratocaster a replica of his '66.

-In 2019, Verychords will release a limited edition two CD anthology Prime Cuts, chosen by Popa Chubby.

-Popa Chubby made his Edinburgh Jazz & Blues Festival debut on 14 July 2019.
+In 2019, Verycords released a limited edition two-CD anthology Prime Cuts, chosen by Popa Chubby.
+He made his Edinburgh Jazz & Blues Festival debut on 14 July 2019.
 His current band line up includes Stefano Giudici (drums), Max Barrett (bass), Dave Keyes (keyboards), as well as a recurring cast of musicians.

+In 2025, Gulf Coast Records released Popa Chubby & Friends “I (Heart) Freddie King, an album of Freddie King covers featuring guests including Joe Bonamassa, Eric Gales, Mike Zito, Christone “Kingfish” Ingram and others.